Exploring the space of graphs with fixed discrete curvatures: Exact graph reconstruction from curvatures and degrees

 The theory of Markov bases was developed by Diaconis and Sturmfels in \cite{MarkovBases} to solve the problem of sampling contingency tables, i.\,e., nonnegative integer matrices with fixed row and column sums, in the context of statistics.
 The main result in this theory is that this sampling problem can be solved using concepts and tools from commutative algebra.
 We first give the main definition and theorem and then apply it to our problem. \begin{definition} Let $A\in\mathbb{Z}^{d\times n}$ be an integer matrix.
 A \emph{Markov basis for $A$} is a finite set $\mathcal{M}=\lbrace \beta_1,\dots,\beta_M\rbrace\subseteq\ker_{\mathbb{Z}}(A)$ of integer vectors in the kernel of $A$, such that for every $u,v\in\mathbb{N}^n$ with $Au=Av$, there exists a sequence $(i_1,s_1),(i_2,s_2),\dots, (i_L,s_L)\in\lbrace 1,\dots,M\rbrace\times\lbrace\pm 1\rbrace$ that satisfies \begin{itemize} \item[(i)] $u+\sum_{j=1}^L s_{j}\beta_{i_j} = v$, and \item[(ii)] $u+\sum_{j=1}^\ell s_{j}\beta_{i_j} \geq 0\text{~for all~}1<\ell<L$. \end{itemize} \end{definition} For $u\in\mathbb{N}^n$ we call $\mathcal{F}_A(u)=\lbrace v\in\mathbb{N}^n : Au=Av\rbrace$ the \emph{fiber of $u$}.
 The adjective `Markov' reflects that a Markov basis can be used to design a Markov chain on a fiber: points in the fiber are states of the Markov chain and the transitions out of any state $x$ are those vectors $\beta$ in the Markov basis for which $x+\beta\geq 0$.
 The Markov basis properties guarantee that this chain is ergodic.

 The question of how to find a Markov basis for a given integer matrix is addressed by the fundamental theorem of Markov bases (see also Appendix \ref{appendix: background for markov bases}). \begin{theorem}[Fundamental theorem of Markov bases \cite{MarkovBases}] Let $A\in\mathbb{Z}^{d\times n}$, then $\mathcal{M}\subseteq\ker_{\mathbb{Z}}(A)$ is a Markov basis for $A$ if and only if the binomials $\lbrace \mathbf{x}^{\beta^+}-\mathbf{x}^{\beta^-}:\beta\in\mathcal{M}\rbrace$ generate the ideal $\langle \mathbf{x}^{\beta^+}-\mathbf{x}^{\beta^-}:\beta\in\ker_{\mathbb{Z}}(A)\rangle$. \end{theorem} Appendix \ref{appendix: background for markov bases} provides further background on the relevant algebraic concepts, but the details of the theorem are not relevant for the purpose of this article.
 The most important fact is that a finite Markov basis always exists and that it can be computed using computer algebra systems for sufficiently small matrices $A$.
-For instance, using the software package \texttt{4ti2} \cite{4ti2} we compute that
+For larger matrices, these computations can become infeasible in practice and other approaches such as relaxed notions of Markov bases or restrictions to particular fibers may be necessary \cite{almendra-hernandez_2024_markov}. \begin{example} Consider the $2\times 4$ integer matrix